 You also must have appropriate editing permissions for the location you have selected for your artifacts.

-- Click the Import/Export button () in the Explorer toolbar and select Import from Excel.
+- Click the More button in the main toolbar and select Import from Excel.

-- Select the Excel file that you want to import into Storyteller.
+- Select the Excel file that you want to import into Blueprint.

 Excel Spreadsheet Format